solarlizard/chattest/README.md

 # Client
 - As I mentioned during interview - I am not a front-end developer, so I am sure that I missed some modern tehcnics.
-- In real life eternity scrolling for messages list is complicated task, so I provided only one part of it - loading pages of messages with scrolling to top
+- In real applications infinite scroll for messages list is complicated task, so I provided only one part of it - loading pages of messages with scrolling to top

 # TODO
 - Client tests with mocking server